notofonts/tifinagh/fontbakery/googlefonts-NotoSansTifinagh-report.md

 	- yabBerbertifi

 	- yachAPTtifi

+	- yachBerbertifi

+	- yachHawadtifi

-	- 95 more.
+	- 85 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]